-Kew Latin American Research Fellowships
+Kew Latin American Research Fellowships - COMPLETED

 The Kew Latin American Research Fellowships (KLARF) programme provided support, over a ten-year period, for 87 scientists from Latin America (including the West Indies and the Guianas), allowing them to consult collections or conduct botanical research at Kew or the Natural History Museum.
 Fellowships often included visits to other European research institutes.
 This capacity-building programme has served as an important mechanism for promoting active collaboration between UK and Latin American scientists.

 The KLARF programme was established in 1998 with support from the Andrew W. Mellon Foundation, and ran for an initial three years.
 In 2002 a further donation enabled it to continue for an additional three years (Phase 2: 2003-2006).
 The Weston Foundation also made a generous donation to Kew in 2002, specifically to fund a programme of fellowships (2003-2008) in recognition of the outstanding contributions made to botanical science and conservation by Professor Sir Ghillean Prance during his 11 years as Director of RBG Kew.
 These resources have been administered jointly.